 Raised beds warm up more quickly in spring and retain heat better, allowing for an extended growing season compared to in-ground gardens.

-The Cons of Raised Garden Beds
+The Cons Of Raised Garden Beds

 Initial Cost